-Hiking along the Cinque Terre
+Hiking the Cinque Terre

 Getting lost in Venice

-With its tranquil system of canals, historic Venetian architecture, and arguably the best seafood in all of Italy, it’s no wonder Venice is always a popular place on bucket lists.
+With its tranquil system of canals, historic Venetian architecture, and arguably the best seafood in all of Italy, it’s no wonder Venice is always a popular destination on Italy bucket lists.
 Part of Venice’s charm is the maze of narrow alleyways that you will inevitably get lost in.
 The best way is to just give in.
-Forget the map and stumble upon those hidden gems of restaurants and bakeries housing the most wondrous of treasures!
+Forget the map and stumble upon those hidden gems of restaurants and bakeries housing the most wondrous treasures!
 Make sure you visit the famous landmarks including the majestic San Marco Basilica, the Palazzo Ducale and the historic Rialto Bridge.

 Italy’s lake scene is so enchanting that many tours to Italy focus solely on the lakes.
 Lake Como is the most famous with its dramatic scenery and beautiful backdrop of the Alps.
 Being Italy’s largest lake, Lake Garda is a popular one to visit due to its diversity.
-The southern half is lined with bright green hills and the northern shore is met by steep cliff faces.
+The southern half is lined with bright green hills, and the northern shore is met by steep cliff faces.